sonic-net/SONiC/doc/macsec/MACsec_hld.md

 #### 3.4.5 virtual MACsec SAI

 This section describes the design of MACsec SAI in virtual SAI that runs in the syncd.
-The following picture illustrates the architecture of virtual MACsec SAI.
+The following pictures illustrate the architecture of virtual MACsec SAI.
 All boxes with black edge are components of virtual SAI and all boxes with purple edge are network devices of linux.

 - **SwitchStateMACsec** convert the state change action from SwitchStateBase to MACsecManager